oliviacbishop/furesearch/sentiment-analysis/README.md

 * Relevant Lexicon: lemmatized words that have been used to identify the sentiment class.
 * Comments: documentation on specific choices.

+Note that Aristophanes and Lucan also include a "Fun Score" and a "Violence Score", respectively.

 #### Ancient Greek